broughtj/Fin5350/Notes/Economics.md

 ## Economics is Political

 Choices are also made among rules and sets of rules.
 The "social contract" also offers mutuality of gains, and indeed, the "social miracle" must remain central to man's consciousness.
-Passive acquiescense in the developing events of history, by scholars and non-scholars, must produce the natural reversion to the jungle.
+Passive acquiescence in the developing events of history, by scholars and non-scholars, must produce the natural reversion to the jungle.

-## Economics Has a Didactice Role
+## Economics Has a Didactic Role

 As a discipline or area of inquiry, economics has social value in offering an understanding of the principle of order emergent from decentralized processes, of spontaneous coordination.
 (The market is the classic example.)
 Such an understanding is necessarily prior to an informed decision on alternative forms of social order, or even on alternative directions of marginal extension.
 The principle of order that economics teaches is in no way "natural" to the human mind which, in innocence, is biased toward simplistic collectivism.